philwilkes/TLS2trees/README.md

 # Forest Structural Complexity Tool
-## Created by Sean Krisanski
+### Created by Sean Krisanski
+## Purpose of this tool

-This tool was written for the purpose of processing high-resolution forest point clouds from a variety of sensor sources including Terrestrial Laser Scanning (TLS), Mobile Laser Scanning (MLS), Terrestrial Photogrammetry, Above or below-canopy UAS Photogrammetry or similar.
-It is built using Pytorch https://pytorch.org/ and Pytorch-Geometric https://pytorch-geometric.readthedocs.io/en/latest/#
+This tool was written for the purpose of allowing plot based measurements to be extracted automatically from most high-resolution forest point clouds from a variety of sensor sources.
+Such sensor types it works on include Terrestrial Laser Scanning (TLS), Mobile Laser Scanning (MLS), Terrestrial Photogrammetry, Above and below-canopy UAS Photogrammetry or similar.

+The deep learning component uses Pytorch https://pytorch.org/ and Pytorch-Geometric https://pytorch-geometric.readthedocs.io/en/latest/#

 ## General Concept
 The first step is semantic segmentation of the forest point cloud.
 This is performed using a modified version of Pointnet++ https://github.com/charlesq34/pointnet2 using the implementation in Pytorch-Geometric as a starting point provided here: https://github.com/rusty1s/pytorch_geometric/blob/master/examples/pointnet2_segmentation.py

-## Purpose of this tool

 ## Citation